-Born in Hereford, educated in Cardiff, I am a professional Swansea-based contemporary artist, specializing in oil paintings.
+Born in Hereford, educated in Cardiff and London, I am a professional Swansea-based contemporary artist, specializing in oil paintings.
 All my life I have loved being creative – whether it was drawing and sketching as a teenager, drawing with oil pastels and screen print-making in my 20s and finally focusing on photography and oil painting in adult life.

-I have always been open about my mental health although not everyone is sympathetic or understands the long-term consequences.
-To cut a long story short, I am currently a full-time professional artist.
+I have been a professional artist since 2012.
 I paint most days.
-My work focuses on light and colour.
-Whether I paint rural landscapes, urban streets, seascapes or figurative work.
-I like to paint people walking around in their everyday lives.
-Painting moods, anticipations, and atmospheres.
-Creating presence and pathos.
+My work focuses on light and colour, whether I paint rural landscapes, urban streets, seascapes or figurative work.
+I like to paint people walking around in their everyday lives, painting moods, anticipations, and atmospheres, trying to express presence and pathos.
 I notice things that others miss.
 I am fascinated by details and relationships.

-I love light and colour.
-In my art, I am drawn to light and shadows and how they shape our emotions.
+In my work, I am drawn to light and shadows and how they shape our emotions.
 I remember visiting the South of France as a teenager and being mesmerized by the dazzling light, I have been attempting to capture that excitement about light in my paintings ever since.
 I aim to make people look at the ordinary and see the extraordinary beauty in it.

 Don’t just take my word for it…